OVERDRAFT PROTECTION (ODP)

 • You bring your account to a positive balance (not overdrawn) at least once every thirty-five (35) days, and

-This discretionary service will generally be limited to a $500 or $700 overdraft (negative) balance for eligible account types.
+This discretionary service will generally be limited to a $700 overdraft (negative) balance for eligible types.
 Some restrictions do apply.
-Of course, any and all fees1 and charges, including without limitation our return item fee/overdraft paid fees1 will be included in this limit and will apply to any transaction that overdraws your account including, but not limited to, payments authorized by Checks, ACH/Electronic Items, City Bank and foreign ATMs/Debit Card/Check Card, Online Banking and Telephone Banking Transactions.
+Any and all fees1 and charges, including without limitation our return item fee/overdraft paid fees1 will be included in this limit and will apply to any transaction that overdraws your account including, but not limited to, payments authorized by check, ACH/electronic Items, City Bank and foreign ATMs/Debit Card, Online Banking, mobile app, mobile banking and telephone banking transactions.

 ODP Denial Process: